egarren/COVID_ML/README.md

 No installation necessary

 ## Demo
-De-identified data is included in the `data` directory.
+Example de-identified data is included in the `data` directory.
 Note that some variables have been removed to preserve patient privacy.

 ## Instructions
 1. Download `data` and `code` directories